 A Last Thought About Gravesites

 I was proud to be asked to perform this service, because I helped some sincere people do the genuinely right thing.
-I did end up walking over parts of what I ended up believing were the graves, but I was as careful as I could be, and I moved as quickly as I could, once I realized what I was standing on.
+I did end up walking over parts of what I came to believe were the graves, but I was as careful as I could be, and I moved as quickly as I could, once I realized what I was standing on.
+The fact remains, though, that many people walk on modern gravesites every day in cemeteries and don’t seem to think anything of it.

 I believe in Karma and I believe in the power of intention.
 I know what my intention was in locating those graves, just like I know what my intention is when I hunt in cemeteries, and it was honorable.